thearn/Python-Arduino-Command-API/README.md

 **Servo Library Functionality**
 Support is included for up to 8 servos.

-- `Arduino.Servos.attach(pin, min = 544, max = 2400)` Create servo instance.
+- `Arduino.Servos.attach(pin, min=544, max=2400)` Create servo instance.
 Only 8 servos can be used at one time.
 - `Arduino.Servos.read(pin)` Returns the angle of the servo attached to the specified pin
 - `Arduino.Servos.write(pin, angle)` Move an attached servo on a pin to a specified angle
 - `Arduino.Servos.writeMicroseconds(pin, uS)` Write a value in microseconds to the servo on a specified pin